metiago/metiago.github.io/content/posts/solid-single-responsibility.md

 }
 ```

-The `Single Responsibility Principle` suggest us to split that out in small classes keeping everyone with its own responsibility.

-We could make something like:
+To fix that, basically we split that out in classes that handle exactly a single method.

 ```java
 public class AuthService {